-The amount of taxes deferred accrues interest at the rate specified in G.S.
-105-241.1(i) for assessments from the date the tax is otherwise due until payment.
+The amount of taxes deferred accrues interest at the rate of five percent (5%) from the date the tax is otherwise due until payment.
 The amount of deferred taxes and accrued interest constitutes a lien on the property, which attaches at the time prescribed in G.S.
 105-355, and has the priority established in G.S.
 105-356.